masogit/amb-doc/docs/features/adpater.md

 # AM Browser Adpater

-AM Admin user often need login UCMDB to see AM apdaters status.
+AM Admin user often needs to log on to UCMDB to check AM apdaters status.
 Now you can monitor AM adapters in AM Browser.

 ### Prerequisite
-Before AM REST service start, you should configure UCMDB info.
-And enable `ucmdb.apdater=true` in properties.
+Before the AM REST service starts, you need to configure the UCMDB information and enable `ucmdb.apdater=true` in the am-browser-config.properties file.

 ```
 [ucmdb]